Customize the Canvas

 You can toggle Show dependents and dependencies to see the services and dependencies of the nodes and services which have the selected tags.
 The View card and the canvas are updated to display the current selection.

-Visualizer editors can save defined views so that any Visualizer user can access them.
+Users who have the Visualizer Editor permission can save defined views so that any Anypoint Visualizer user can access them.
 When you close Anypoint Visualizer and reload the canvas later, the views you last accessed are displayed.
-Layers, Tags and Display Names can all be customized in the Visualizer UI or by using a runtime property.

 Layers